philmuri/leetcode/minesweeper-project/README.md

 - Custom size of grid
     - Need to scale cells appropriately by changing the css grid in #minesweeper-board
     - Add html input box for this
-- Custom number of mines
-    - Add html input box for this

-## TBD
-- Issue where mine counter on some corner cells does not show up
+- Add right-click option to place flag on cells